-Mr. Cash is our Executive Vice President and Chief Financial Officer.
-Mr. Cash joined us in those positions in September 1997.
+Mr. Cash is our President of Financial Services and Chief Financial Officer.
+Mr. Cash joined us as Executive Vice President and Chief Financial Officer in September 1997.
 In 2001, he was also named to our Board of Directors.
-Prior to joining us, he served as Vice President and Group Chief Financial Officer of Columbia/HCA Healthcare Corporation from September 1996 to August 1997.
-Prior to Columbia/HCA, Mr. Cash spent 23 years at Humana Inc., most recently as Senior Vice President of Finance and Operations from 1993 to 1996.
-He is also a director of Cross Country Healthcare, Inc., a provider of nurse and allied staffing services, multi-specialty locum tenens services, clinical trial services and other human capital management services in the healthcare industry, and he serves on its audit (chair) and compensation committees.
+In January 2014, he was named our President of Financial Services.
+Prior to joining us, he served as vice president and group chief financial officer of Columbia/HCA Healthcare Corporation from September 1996 to August 1997.
+Prior to Columbia/HCA, Mr. Cash spent 23 years at Humana Inc., most recently as senior vice president of finance and operations from 1993 to 1996.
+He is also a director of Cross Country Healthcare, Inc., a provider of nurse and allied staffing services, multi-specialty locum tenens services, and other human capital management services in the healthcare industry, and he serves on its audit (chair) and compensation committees.

 Mr. Cash is the Company's chief financial executive and performs a substantial portion of the investor relations function for the Company.
 His prior managed care experience brings that perspective to our Board's deliberations and evaluation of its business and strategy.
-Mr. Cash has been honored year after year as being the top financial and investor relations executive in the institutional provider segment of the healthcare sector.
+For nine consecutive years, he has been recognized as one of the Top 3 CFOs in the healthcare sector by Institutional Investor magazine.
+He was named Business Tennessee's first ever CFO of the Year in 2008 and also earned that distinction in the public companies category from the Nashville Business Journal in 2009.

-John A. Clerico
+John A. Clerico Director Since 2003